 A social media content calendar is an indispensable tool for most social media marketers.
 It reflects all the critical dates that matter to your business, helps you stay organized and consistent, streamlines team effort, and much more.
-These are just a few reasons why planning a social content calendar is such an essential step for most social media professionals.
+These are just a few reasons why content planning is such an essential step for most social media professionals.

-At the same time, it is so easy to get lost in all the routine that planning a content calendar inevitably involves, and forget about your strategic goals.
+At the same time, it is so easy to get lost in all the routine that planning social media content inevitably involves, and forget about your strategic goals.

-This article will highlight some of the most common mistakes social media managers make when planning a social media content calendar, and show you how SEMrush’s social media tools can help you avoid them.
+This article will highlight some of the most common mistakes social media managers make in social media planning, and show you how our social media tools can help you avoid them.

 Mistake #1: Forgetting to Work Efficiently

 Small routine tasks are often what pulls people away from focusing on a social media strategy.
 When they get to work, they start juggling hundreds of tasks like responding to your social comments, updating a posting calendar, checking news feeds, tweeting, and so on.
 And then, by the end of the working day, they are wiped out and have no mental energy left for focusing on strategy.